OPS-E2E-PPE/VBA-Docs/api/Access.Module.Lines.md

 ## Remarks

 Lines in a module are numbered beginning with 1.
-For example, if you read the  **Lines** property with a value of 1 for the _line_ argument and 1 for the _numlines_ argument, the **Lines** property returns a string containing the text of the first line in the module.
+For example, if you read the **Lines** property with a value of 1 for the _Line_ argument and 1 for the _NumLines_ argument, the **Lines** property returns a string containing the text of the first line in the module.

 To insert a line of text into a module, use the **[InsertLines](Access.Module.InsertLines.md)** method.

 ## Example

 The following example deletes a specified line from a module.

 ```vb
 Function DeleteWholeLine(strModuleName, strText As String) _